CobbledSteel/RoSE/README.md

-# RoSÉ
-A Hardware-Software Co-Simulation Infrastructure Enabling Pre-Silicon Full-Stack Robotics SoC Evaluation
+# RoSÉ: A Hardware-Software Co-Simulation Infrastructure Enabling Pre-Silicon Full-Stack Robotics SoC Evaluation

 Robotic systems such as unmanned autonomous drones and self-driving cars have been widely deployed in many scenarios and have the potential to revolutionize the future generation of computing.
 To improve the performance and energy efficiency of robotic platforms,  significant research efforts are being devoted to developing hardware accelerators for workloads that form bottlenecks in the robotics software pipeline.